+What are your rights to the content you post?
 If you regularly post content to a social network or blogging platform, you should consider two issues:

-- Who owns the rights to the content you post?
+Who owns the rights to the content you post?

 The availability of the platform on which the content appears.

 Let’s look first at who owns the rights to the content.
 It’s fairly straightforward: if you created the content, you own it.
 That is, assuming you haven’t assigned rights to another party (for example, a company which paid you to create the content) – and it doesn’t infringe copyright.
 See my blog post on using photos in social media.

 What you don’t own, fairly obviously, is the platform on which you’re posting that content.